Living paycheck to paycheck causes unnecessary stress in life. My wife and I found that out when we first started our family.

 It can be difficult to break but not impossible.

-Here are several effective ways you can follow to stop living paycheck to paycheck.
+Here are several practical ways you can follow to stop living paycheck to paycheck.

 1. Admit you have a problem.

 You can’t solve a situation if you don’t acknowledge that there’s a problem at hand.
 Admit you have a problem and are in need a solution to it.

 When I was in debt, I blamed myself for the situation that my wife and I were in.
 I looked into my credit card debt numbers, savings account figures, etc. and realized the math didn’t add up and that’s why I was in a big hole.

 From there, my wife and I figured out ways to make things right.
 I got a side hustle to earn extra money, got a personal loan – saving us over $3,000 in interest payments, made a payment arrangement with the creditors, etc.